-Installation of this range must conform with local codes, or in the absence of local codes, with the National Fuel Gas Code, ANSI Z223.1/NFPA.54, latest edition.

-In Canada, installation must conform with the current Natural Gas Installation Code, CAN/CGA-B149.1 or the current Propane Installation Code, CAN/CGA-B149.2, and with local codes where applicable.
+- Installation of this range must conform with local codes, or in the absence of local codes, with the National Fuel Gas Code, ANSI Z223.1/NFPA.54, latest edition. - In Canada, installation must conform with the current Natural Gas Installation Code, CAN/ CGA-B149.
+1 or the current Propane Installation Code, CAN/CGA-B149.2, and with local codes where applicable. - In Canada, electrical grounding must be in accordance with the current CSA C22.1 Canadian Electrical Code Part 1 and/or local codes.
+See 'Electrical Connection' in this section.

-This range has been design-certified by CSA International according to ANSI Z21.1, latest edition and CAN/CGA-22.2 latest edition.
+CSA 1.1, latest edition and CAN/CGA-22.2 latest edition.

-Read the instructions before installing or using this appliance.
 This range becomes hot in use, the cooktop burners produce exhaust gases.